DebanganaBala/Bulk-RNA-Seq-Data-Analysis/README.md

 # Bulk-RNA-Seq-Data-Analysis
 Step by Step process which involves bash and R programming

-I applied the principles learned from Muhammad Dujana's excellent instruction in the 'Bioinformatics: Learn Bulk RNA-Seq Data Analysis From Scratch' Udemy course while working with a FASTQ file in my analysis.
-For those looking to delve deeper and enhance their foundational knowledge, I highly recommend checking out the course.
-It offers a comprehensive exploration that will undoubtedly sharpen your basics and provide valuable insights into the intricacies of bioinformatics analysis.

 Step1: Installation of Software in Linux Environment

 FastQC- For quality check of the raw reads